Mane wins second African Player of the Year award

 Salah did not get a chance to take a penalty in the Cup of Nations decider while he blazed the first Egyptian kick wide in the play-off that secured a World Cup place in Qatar this November for Senegal.

-Born in a village nearly 400 kilometres (250 miles) from Dakar, Mane attracted the attention of Metz having played for local second-tier club Generation Foot.
+Born in a village nearly 400 kilometres (250 miles) from Dakar, Mane attracted the attention of Metz having playing for local second-tier club Generation Foot.

-After enhancing his reputation at Salzburg, Mane joined Southampton, where his feats included scoring a record-breaking 176-second Premier League hat-trick against Aston Villa.
+LONDON: Germany remain on course for a ninth women’s European Championship title but were made to work hard for a...

-In mid-2016 the Senegalese signed for Liverpool and went on to form a fearsome front three with Salah and Brazilian Roberto Firmino.
+EUGENE: Noah Lyles defended his world 200m title in electric fashion in a second US sprint cleansweep on Thursday,...